Arunprakash-A/DL-Pytorch-Workshop/README.md

     - Embedding for words
     - Build RNN
     - Train,test, infer
+---
+Please take a look at the [official tutorial series](https://pytorch.org/tutorials/distributed/home.html) if you want to perform distributed training using a multi-GPU or multi-node setup in PyTorch (requires minimal modifications to the existing code).
+It covers various approaches, including:
+ - Distributed Data-Parallel (DDP)
+ - Fully Sharded Data Parallel (FSDP)
+ - Model, Tenosr and PipeLine parallelism <br>
+Now, let's move on to the Hugging Face library, which further simplifies these training strategies
+---
 6. **Using pre-trained models** [Notebook](https://drive.google.com/file/d/1dAPaHzqLrRWsF4lAq9ydtKAK5F81zlIm/view?usp=sharing)
      - **Difficulty Level:** Easy
      - AutoTokenizer